yarlinlynn/YARSTR25495_FTO2505_Group-B_Yarlin-Struis_SDF01/README.md

 ### 1️⃣ Glowing - eCommerce Website

 <a href="https://glowing-skincare-ecommerce-website.netlify.app/"><strong>➥ Live Demo</strong></a> <br/>
-**Description:** Glowing is a fully responsive skincare eCommerce website utilizing javascript to make the cart functional, allowing you to add to cart, increase, decrease the quantity of items which will update the cart total and as delete items from the cart, creating a dynamic site.
+**Description:** Glowing is a fully responsive skincare eCommerce website utilizing javascript to make the cart functional, allowing you to add to cart, increase, decrease the quantity of items which will update the cart total and as delete items from the cart, creating a dynamic site.<br/>
 **Technologies:** HTML, CSS, JavaScript <br/>
-**Status:** ✅ Completed <br/>
+**Status:** ✅ Completed

 ### 2️⃣ Personal Portfolio

 <a href="https://yarlinlynn-portfolio.netlify.app/"><strong>➥ Live Demo</strong></a><br/>
-**Description:** A simple portfolio that makes use of css keyframes that allow my svg's to animate throughout the site.<br/>
+**Description:** a modern and interactive portfolio designed to showcase my projects, css animations and credientials.
+Animated grid layouts to enhance user experience.
+Dynamic content: Sections for projects, education, resume, and contact information.
+Fully optimized for all screen sizes, including mobile, tablet, and desktop<br/>
 **Technologies:** HTML, CSS, JavaScript<br/>
 **Status:** ⏳ In Progress

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git
+- 🚀 Get better at my Git commands
-- 🎨 Learn JavaScript, React and Next.js
+- 🤖 Learn JavaScript, React and Typescript
+- 🎯 Learn Backend development
+- 💡 Get better at UI/UX Design
+- 🎨 Learn Blender to incorperate 3d elements into websites
-- 💡 Build fullstack real-world projects and collaborate with others
+- 🎓 Build creative fullstack applications with Next.js and Three.js
+- 🔥 Learn to freelance to get potential clients and get better at networking

 # 📊 GitHub Stats: